mathieucarbou/YaSolR/docs/build.md

 ## Where to Buy

-Here is the non exhaustive list where to find some hardware to build your router.
+Here is a non-exhaustive list of places where you can find hardware to build your router.
 Links are provided for reference only, you can find them on other websites.

 ### ESP32 Boards